-Getting to the point where you’re pain-free after battling an injury is such an incredible feeling.
-But it can also be a scary one.
-You’re probably eager to get back to running, but maybe a little fearful of re-injuring yourself.
-We spoke with several professional coaches about how to properly ease back into your routine after an injury.
+Getting to the point where you’re pain-free after battling an injury is an incredible feeling.
+But it can also be a scary one, like standing out on a ledge.
+You’re probably eager to get back to running, but also a little fearful of re-injuring yourself.

 Test the waters, then focus on consistency.